tgherzog/wbg-catalog-manual/index.md

 *Version 2*

-This section could incorporate the OD checklist
+This section could incorporate an open data checklist summarizing the document above for easy reference.

 </div>